Gastroenterology Book

 Definition (MEDLINEPLUS)

 Irritable bowel syndrome (IBS) is a problem that affects the large intestine.
-It can cause abdominal cramping, bloating and a change in bowel habits.
+It can cause abdominal cramping, bloating, and a change in bowel habits.
 Some people with the disorder have constipation.
 Some have diarrhea.
-Some go back and forth between constipation and diarrhea.
+Others go back and forth between the two.
 Although IBS can cause a great deal of discomfort, it does not harm the intestines.

-IBS is a common disorder and happens more often in women than men.
+IBS is common.
+It affects about twice as many women as men and is most often found in people younger than 45 years.
 No one knows the exact cause of IBS.
-There is no specific test for IBS.
-However, your doctor may run tests to be sure you don't have other diseases.
-These tests may include stool sampling tests, blood tests and x-rays.
+There is no specific test for it.
+Your doctor may run tests to be sure you don't have other diseases.
+These tests may include stool sampling tests, blood tests, and x-rays.
 Your doctor may also do a test called a sigmoidoscopy or colonoscopy.
-Most people diagnosed with IBS can control their symptoms with diet, stress management and medicine.
+Most people diagnosed with IBS can control their symptoms with diet, stress management, probiotics, and medicine.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases